arturitov/color_my_words/README.md

 ## Technical
 ### How To Run:
-Since the markov chain and the rel_words dictionary is already made all we need to do to compose our tweets is
+Since the markov chain and the rel_words dictionary are already made all we need to do to compose our tweets is

 	bash run.bash